OtaK/vrf-rfc9381/README.md

 As usual, it has not been audited, might be insecure, proceed with caution.

-Note: This library uses the curve-25519-dalek fork at <https://github.com/iquerejeta/curve25519-dalek> for its support of Hash2Curve w/ Elligator encoding (See RFC9380 Section 3-4.2.1), which is needed for VRFs.
-If you're unhappy with this situation, hold on a bit until this gets merged.
+Note: This library uses pre-release versions of cryptographic primitives for their support of the needed Encode2Curve primitives.

 ### Features